Animal Adventure Park April Update: Giraffe ‘Waiting’ Out Storm, Labor ‘Close’

-This morning, Animal Adventure Park gave another April update after a snowstorm hit the New York area bringing cold temperatures and a couple of feet of the fluffy (read annoying) white stuff.
+This morning, Animal Adventure Park gave another April update after a snowstorm hit the New York area that brought cold temperatures and a couple of feet of the fluffy (read: annoying) white stuff.

 A post shared by Animal Adventure Park (@animaladventurepark) on